 The Journal is distributed with The Bulletin of Symbolic Logic and the new Review of Symbolic Logic.
 The Journal, The Review, and The Bulletin are the official organs of the Association for Symbolic Logic, an international organization for supporting research in symbolic logic and furthering the exchange of ideas among mathematicians, philosophers, computer scientists, linguists, and others interested in this field.

-Access to the full-text of The Journal of Symbolic Logic for the years 1936 - 2009 is available to all ASL members via JSTOR.
+Access to the full-text of The Journal of Symbolic Logic and The Bulletin of Symbolic Logicis available to all ASL members via CUP online.
 Click here for complete details.